 Solving Previous Year Papers (PYPs) is one of the most effective ways to boost your preparation.
 These papers not only help you understand the actual exam difficulty and question patterns, but also train you to manage time efficiently in the real exam environment.

-Days 1 to 15: Build Your Foundation: Focus on building a strong base in all three Prelims subjects Quantitative Aptitude, Reasoning Ability, and English Language.
+Focus on building a strong base in all three Prelims subjects: Quantitative Aptitude, Reasoning Ability, and English Language.
 During this phase, cover fundamental concepts and practice questions topic by topic.
-Allocate time each day to work on formulas, grammar rules, and puzzle techniques.
+Allocate dedicated time each day to work on formulas, grammar rules, and puzzle techniques.
 Alongside theory, start attempting one sectional mock every three days to test your conceptual understanding and improve time management.

-Days 16 to 30: Practice, Analyze, and Upgrade: Once you are comfortable with the basics, shift to mixed practice across topics.
+Once you are comfortable with the basics, shift to mixed practice across topics.
 This phase should focus on improving your speed and precision.
-Start introducing Mains-level questions particularly Data Interpretation, High-Level Puzzles, and Advanced RCs.
+Start solving Mains-level questions, particularly Data Interpretation, High-Level Puzzles, and Advanced RCs.
 Begin attempting one full-length mock test every two days and dedicate ample time to analyzing your mistakes and revising weak areas.
 Keep refining your approach and focus more on question selection and time allocation.

-Days 31 to 40: Simulate the Real Exam: Now, intensify your preparation with full-length Prelims mocks every alternate day to simulate actual exam conditions.
+Boost your preparation with full-length prelims mocks every other day to simulate real exam conditions.
 Evaluate your performance with every test, and identify patterns in mistakes.
-This is also the best time to start Descriptive Writing Practice learn proper formats for essay and letter writing.
-Don’t forget to revise General Awareness and Banking Awareness daily, including last 4–5 months of current affairs, RBI updates, and financial news highlights.
+This is also the best time to start descriptive writing practice learn the proper format for essay and letter writing.
+Don’t forget to revise General Awareness and Banking Awareness daily, including current affairs, RBI updates and financial news highlights of the last 3-4 months.

-Days 41 to 45: Final Touch and Confidence Boost: Use these last five days for intense revision and mock analysis.
+Use these last five days for intense revision and mock analysis.
 Go through your error logs, mock summaries, short notes, and unattempted questions.
 Focus more on consolidating what you have learned rather than starting anything new.
-Attempt 2–3 full-length mocks in this period to maintain exam rhythm.
+Attempt 3-5 full-length mocks in this period to maintain exam rhythm.
 Most importantly, stay calm, positive, and confident trust your preparation and keep your mind clear for the exam day.

 Take Regular Mock Tests